emarcey/cicerone/glossary/brewing.md

 		* cereals (e.g. unmalted barley/wheat, corn, rice, oats, rye, buckwheat, proso-millet (gluten intolerance))
 		* can be whole, grits, flour flakes, malted, torrefied
 		* could also be pre-processed via intense heat treatment (basically puffed cereal)
+* **Bock:** a protected category in Germany, requiring that the beer have an original gravity of at least 16° Plato (~1.065), leading to an alcohol content generally 6% or higher
 * **Bottle Conditioning:** a method of carbonating beer by adding yeast to bottled beer
 	* Pros: results in high carbonation, aids in preserving freshness, better foam retention, finer/silkier texture of carbonation
 	* Cons: yeast flavor, once yeast die they can release undesirable flavors (rubber, car tire, soy sauce, umami)